Rathbone's assets surge on $6 billion inflows in 2014

-Rathbone Brothers' funds under management (FuM) rose in the three months to December as new money from clients during the quarter pushed its net inflows for the year to 4 billion pounds ($6.05 billion), sending its shares higher on Tuesday.
+Rathbone Brothers' (RAT.L) funds under management (FuM) rose in the three months to December as new money from clients during the quarter pushed its net inflows for the year to 4 billion pounds, sending its shares higher on Tuesday.

 Total FuM stood at 27.2 billion pounds at the end of December, the UK wealth manager said in a statement, up 3.4 percent from the September quarter and 23.6 percent from a year ago period.